urbancamo/urbancamo.github.io/casio-basic/doc/commands/VAL.md

 ## VAL

 ### Purpose
-Converts a numeric character string to a numeric value
+Converts a numeric character string to a numeric value.

 ### Format
 ```basic